We humans are creatures of habit.

 As the transition moves further along, resistance to change may become more likely.

-Take note of team member attitudes and be quick to talk privately with anyone who is displaying negative behavior to the point where morale is being adversely affected.
+Take note of team member attitudes and be quick to talk privately with anyone who displays negative behavior to the point where morale is adversely affected.

-Reiterate to your team how the transition is progressing and what it will produce for your company.
-Always maintain a positive outlook even in the heat of the moment.
+Reiterate to your team how the transition progresses and what it will produce for your company.
+Always maintain a positive outlook, even in the heat of the moment.
 Be ready to make changes yourself as necessary.